eddieolivas/Google-Sheets-to-MongoDB/README.md

 # Google-Sheets-to-MongoDB

-Google Sheets to MongoDB is a Google Apps script that pulls COVID-19 infection statistics from a Google Sheet and uses MongoDB Stitch to send the data to a MongoDB database.
+Google Sheets to MongoDB is a Google Apps script that pulls COVID-19 infection statistics from a Google Sheet and sends it to a MongoDB Stitch which sends the data to a MongoDB database.